plaid/account-funding-tutorial/README.md

 When a user successfully creates an account in the app, they're redirected to their user page.
 This page is defined in **client/src/components/UserPage.tsx**.
 The page contains the user's name and email that was input when the account was created.
 We'll parse this information, save it, and later use it to verify the user's identity.

-Inside of the `checkFullName()` function on line 72, add the following:
+Inside of the `checkFullName()` function, replace lines 75-77 with the following:

 ```js
 if (fullname != null) {